 High school students can receive transcripted credit for some of the PLTW courses from participating universities (including schools like St. Cloud State University and Minnesota State University-Mankato).
 There is an additional fee, and certain course requirements may need to be met.

-WHAT STEM CLASSES ARE CURRENTLY OFFERED AT SCL?
+WHAT STEM CLASSES ARE CURRENTLY OFFERED AT SCLA?

 Middle School (on a three-year rotation)